Kcnarf/d3-voronoi-map-tween/README.md

 # d3-voronoi-map-tween

-This D3 plugin allows to interpolate from one [d3-voronoi-map](https://github.com/Kcnarf/d3-voronoi-map) to another.
+This D3 plugin allows to animate back and forth between two [d3-voronoi-map](https://github.com/Kcnarf/d3-voronoi-map).

-Considering the data comming from either the starting data set or the ending data set, each single datum has a corresponding cell in the starting Voronoï map and another in the ending Voronoï map.
+Considering the data coming from either the starting data set or the ending data set, each single datum has a corresponding cell in the starting Voronoï map and another in the ending Voronoï map.
 The objective of the plugin is to provide a way (i.e. an interpolator function) to smoothly interpolate between the starting cell and the ending cell of each data.
-To do so, we do not interpolate polygons associated to each single datum in order to no have a mess of overlapping polygons.
-But we rather interpolate the characteristics of the sites of each polygon and then compute a Voronoï map of these interpolated sites (thanks to [d3-weighted-voronoi](https://github.com/Kcnarf/d3-weighted-voronoi)).
-We also have to take care of data only available in the starting or ending data sets.
+To do so, we do not interpolate polygons associated to each single datum in order to no have a mess of overlapping cells.
+But we rather interpolate the characteristics of the sites producing each polygon and then compute a Voronoï map of these interpolated sites (thanks to [d3-weighted-voronoi](https://github.com/Kcnarf/d3-weighted-voronoi)).
+We also have to take care of cells found only in the starting Voronoï map (data only available in the startingd ata set) or found only in the ending Voronoï map (data only in the ending data set).

 Because a picture is worth a thousand words: